tkhduracell/garmin-grafana/README.md

 10. If you are in mainland China and use Garmin-cn account you need to set `GARMINCONNECT_IS_CN=True`

+If you have come this far, everything should be working.
+If not, please check the **troubleshooting section** for known issues.
+If it is already working, CONGRATULATIONS!
+Enjoy your dashboard and keep exercising!.
+If you like the dashboard and my sincere effort behind it, please **star this repository**.
+If you enjoy it a lot and want to show your appreciation and share the joy with me, feel free to [buy me a coffee](https://ko-fi.com/A0A84F3DP).
+Maintaining this project takes a lot of my free time and your support keeps me motivated to develop more features for the community and spend more time on similar projects. if you are having any trouble, feel free to open an issue here, I will try my best to help you!

 ---

 This project is made for InfluxDB 1.11, as Flux queries on influxDB 2.x can be problematic to use with Grafana at times.
 In fact, InfluxQL is being reintroduced in InfluxDB 3.0, reflecting user feedback.
 Grafana also has better compatibility/stability with InfluxQL from InfluxDB 1.11.
 Moreover, there are statistical evidence that Influxdb 1.11 queries run faster compared to influxdb 2.x.
 Since InfluxDB 2.x offers no clear benefits for this project, there are no plans for a migration.

+Support of current [Influxdb 3](https://docs.influxdata.com/influxdb3/core/) OSS is also available with this project [ `Exprimental` ]

 Example `compose.yml` file contents is given here for a quick start.